Hoshhh/twitchapp/README.md

 # Twitch App Project

 This app will use the twitch API to allow for a more customizable viewing experience.
+This site will allow users to view multiple twitch streams at once (up to 8).

 # Dependencies